svvashishtha/ServiceStartExample/README.md

-# Foreground Service start optimisation
+# Foreground Service start optimization
-A sample to show optimisations in starting a foreground service
+A sample to show an optimal method of starting a foreground service
 <br/>
 A common crash related to usage of foreground services is :
 Context.startForegroundService() did not then call Service.startForeground()